zerocurrencycoin/ZeroTipBot-Telegram/README.md

 # Zero Tip Bot for Telegram

-This is a telegram bot that allows you to tip Hush to people.
+This is a telegram bot that allows you to tip Zero to people.

 Username: [@ZeroTipBot](https://t.me/ZeroTipBot)